-Measurement at amortised cost permits transaction costs relating to financial instruments to be attached to the loan or investment and charged to the CIES over the life of the instrument.
-Where these costs are considered to be immaterial, they can be charged in full to the CIES in the financial year in which they are incurred.
-The Council adopted this latter approach in 2018-19.
+Material transactions costs for financial assets and liabilities held at amortised cost are attached to the loan or investment and charged to the CIES over the life of the financial instrument.
+Immaterial transaction costs are charged in full to the CIES in the financial year in which they are incurred.

-31. Nature And Extent Of Risks Arising From Financial Instruments
+30. Nature And Extent Of Risks Arising From Financial Instruments